MacAppDevelop/Tanzil-XML-to-SQLite/README.md

 # License

-The code and application itself are licensed under Apache License 2.0
+The code and application itself are licensed under Apache License 2.0 (This application is still in Alpha and in testing process.
+If you use it, kindly note that double checking everything is mandatory to avoid any changes in the original Quran text)

 But XML files downloaded from Tanzil have their own terms and condition.